likwidoxigen/mt7610u_wifi/README.md

 # mt7610u_wifi
 Ubuntu 14.10 w/ Kernel 3.16.0-29-generic compatible driver for ASUS Dual-Band Wireless-AC600 Wi-Fi Adapter (USB-AC51) I didn't clean up any of the warnings and I pretty much did the quickest hacks to get this functioning.
 Kernel panics after 1-5 mintues of connection on Xubuntu 14.10.
 I spent about 15 total hours trying to get ubuntu to crap out logs or some sort of information regarding it and it just refuses.
-I've tried everything to get crashkernel to restart and dump properly but it won't.
-I don't have time for this crap.
-I don't mind working to solve the problem but if I can't get any f*ing info do debug it (the part that should take zero effort) Ubuntu can go straight to hell.
+The issue is that Kexec-tools is broken (again) so until that get fixed I can't be bothered to care.
+Myabe when Vivid comes out I'll revisit this.

 sudo apt-get update